 KPMG is a global network of audit, fiscal and advisory services.

-ESCP Europe is a French higher education institution based in the United Kingdom, Spain, Italy, Poland and Germany where it has the status of a university.
+ESCP is a French higher education institution based in the United Kingdom, Spain, Italy, Poland and Germany where it has the status of a university.

 The International Corporate Governance Professorship is led by a Steering Committee and a Strategic Committee.